 Explaining things is undoubtedly innate to modern man and therefore nearly all key issues of humanity are related to explaining one way or another.
 Maybe that is why various ethical and philosophical groups, non-profit organizations, churches and scientific communities have tried to monopolize it.
 We are already accustomed to the fact that the accuracy of scientific explanations is being constantly examined and, therefore, new results are periodically confronted with historical explanations.
 Even the old explanations do not disappear, but will instead multiply and give rise to new doctrines and new types of sciences.
 The human world has been created by explaining, and the major part of it is by nature either religious or scientific.

 What then is explaining?
-Explaining in general requires skills to form concepts and use them in thinking and problem-solving, which in turn needs reason.
+Explaining, in general, requires skills to form concepts and use them in thinking and problem-solving, which in turn needs rationality.
 The Latin word for reason is ratio, which means calculations, understanding, cause and justification.
-Reason is the most important of man’s mental instruments and with it he measures not only his own fellow species, but also the rest of nature.
-It goes without saying that reason is the crown of his uniqueness and the scale of his sophistication.
-Therefore, he tends to thinks that everything in nature is guided by common sense and purposes, although it has been alleged that man identifies only a tiny part of the universe through his logic tools.
-In philosophy, even the beautiful must meet the criteria for rationality after Aristotle defined the forms of beautiful with the consepts of order, symmetry and “determination” (taxis, symmetria, horismenon).
-Many people consider his views on the nature of reason quite accurate, although would disagree about the importance of rationality.
-Aristotle, for whom western society is, questionably, indebted to the rational worldview, didn’t ever challenged reason and its possibilities to solve human problems.
+Rationality is the most important of man’s mental instruments and with it, he measures not only his own fellow species but also the rest of nature.
+It goes without saying that rationality is the crown of his uniqueness and the scale of his sophistication.
+Therefore, he tends to think that everything in nature is guided by common sense and purposes, although it has been alleged that man identifies only a tiny part of the universe through his tools of logic.
+In philosophy, even the beautiful must meet the criteria for rationality after Aristotle defined the forms of beautiful with the concepts of order, symmetry and “determination” (taxis, symmetria, horismenon).
+Many people consider his views on the nature of rationality quite accurate, although would disagree about the importance of it.
+Aristotle, for whom western society is, questionably, indebted to the rational worldview, didn’t ever challenge rationality and its possibilities to solve human problems.

 The function of reason is to eliminate alternatives